Stafford Gambit | The Refutation

 Any fighter who knows the ideas from our article about when you should resign, wouldn’t resign here.
 However, the position indeed is lost.

-Despite some nice short victories by Black, the Stafford Gambit never gained popularity.
-No World Champions or classical players gave it a try – probably knowing they risked getting into a lost position from the very beginning if their opponent was to know how to react.
+Despite some nice short victories by Black, this line never gained popularity.
+No chess World Champions or classical players gave it a try – probably knowing they risked getting into a lost position from the very beginning if their opponent was to know how to react.

 By starting the game with the Petroff Defence (also known as the Petrov Defense or Russian Defense), 1.e4 e5 2.Nf3 Nf6, after 3.Ne5 Black instead of the main move 3...d6 plays 3...Nc6, offering a pawn sacrifice.